 Is the Potomac area a good place to learn dressage?
 The Potomac area is a fantastic place to learn dressage!
 The Region boasts top facilities, trainers, shows and clinics.
 International-level riders and judges work with amateurs and potential Olympic riders in the area every month of the year.
 Local clubs, like the Potomac Valley Dressage Association and the Virginia Dressage Association’s Northern Virginia Chapter are also extremely active in their support of all local dressage enthusiasts.

 What did you do at the seminar for young riders?
 The 2008 Young Rider Graduate Program was a weekend-long seminar that was geared towards the switch from Young Rider/Amateur to professional trainer, competitor and instructor.
 Topics from managing our sport horses to identifying training grants where presented by the who’s who of the dressage world.
 Thanks to this program, countless mentors and resources are now at my fingertips as I transition into the professional side of dressage and pursue my dreams of representing the United States at the highest level of the sport.

 I was able to attend this weekend thanks to the generous sponsorship of the Potomac Valley Dressage Association, support of my clients and help of my trainer/boss, Barbara Strawson.

+How can people become involved in dressage?
+More information about dressage can be found at the United States Dressage Federation’s website, www.USDF.org.
 I can also answer questions anyone might have about dressage in the area.
 For more information about contacting me, please visit www.BarbaraStrawson.com or email me at Hilary@barbarastrawson.com.